Lethcamno/My-Solutions-to-Analysis-I-by-Tao/README.md

 ## My Solutions to Analysis I by Tao

 Exactly what it says on the tin.
-Here you can find the Latex files, and their associated pdfs, of my solutions to the exercises in the text
+Here you can find the Latex files, and their associated pdfs, in which I have written my solutions to the exercises in the text